Highlight Key Metrics with Excel Conditional Formatting.

 Now the cells with the two highest values will be green and those with the two lowest will be red.

-But suppose we want to flag both duplicates and high/low values.
-Here both rules will apply any time a high or low value is also a duplicate.
-Since Excel’s default formats for highs/lows and duplicates both use fill and font color, we need to indicate which format to use when more than one rule applies.
+But suppose we want to highlight both duplicates and high/low values.
+Both rules will apply to any cell that is both a high or low value and also a duplicate.
+Since Excel’s default formats for highs/lows and duplicates both use fill and font color, we need to indicate which color to use when both conditions apply.

-Figure 1 shows two solutions.
-The red arrows indicate where the number in a cell is changed from 100 to 200.
-The value 100 was already one of the top two in the list, but when changed it also becomes a duplicate.
-The solution on the left is to use fill color for the high/low rules and font color for the duplicates rule.
-When the number 100 is changed to 200 the font turns red because the cell now contains a duplicate while the fill remains green since the new value continues to be one of the top two in the list.
+Figure 2 shows two solutions.
+The red arrows point to a cell whose value changes from 100 to 200.
+The number 100 was already a top two value in the list, but when it increases to 200 it also becomes a duplicate.
+The solution on the left uses fill color to mark high/low values and font color for duplicates.
+When 100 changes to 200, the font turns red to indicate a duplicate while the fill remains green since 200 is a top value.

 To specify these formats, pick Custom Format when defining the rules.
-Then choose the desired attributes from the Format Cell dialogue box.
+Then choose the desired font and fill colors from the Format Cell dialogue box (See Fig. 3).

-The solution on the right is to specify which rule takes precedence in a conflict.
-Here we picked yellow fill for duplicates, green for top values and red for bottom values.
-The duplicates rule is given priority so that when the value 100 is changed to 200, the fill changes to yellow since the duplicates rule has precedence.
+The solution on the right is to give one of the formats precedence in a conflict.
+In our case, yellow shows duplicates, green top values and red bottom values.
+The duplicates rule is given priority so that when the value 100 changes to 200, the fill becomes yellow since the duplicates rule was given precedence.

 Rule priority is specified in the Conditional Formatting Rules Manager (See Figure 4).
 To make this setting, you first have to create the rules and apply them to the cells to be formatted.
 Then, select the cells to be formatted and choose Manage Rules from the bottom of the Conditional Formatting menu.
 All rules assigned to the selected cells are listed; those on top take precedence over those below.
 You can rearrange the list to create the desired hierarchy.

-Can a Cell’s Format Be Conditioned on Values in Other Cells.
+Can a Cell’s Format Be Conditioned on Values in Other Cells?
 Sometimes we may want to format one cell based on values in others.
-For example, an accounts receivable person may want a client’s name to be yellow if an invoice has been outstanding more than 30 days and red after 45.
+For example, an accounts receivable person may want a client’s name to be yellow if an invoice has been outstanding more than 30 days and red after 45 (See Figure 5).

 This requires two rules: one for values greater than 30; another for those over 45.
 The following steps create the over 30 rule: